CalebBell/fluids/docs/index.rst

 Latest source code
 ------------------

-The latest development version of fluids's sources can be obtained at
+The latest development version of Fluids's sources can be obtained at

     https://github.com/CalebBell/fluids